jcsaaddupuy/docker-0bin/README.md

 Build your own
 ==============
 Depending on your wanted customizations, you can either sepcify a different CMD at runtime passing certain options or build a custom Dockerfile and a custom settings.py file in the same folder.

 Look at [the default config file](https://github.com/sametmax/0bin/blob/master/zerobin/default_settings.py) for availables settings.

-Create a Dockerfile containing :
+Create a Dockerfile containing:

 ```
-FROM inanimate/0bin
+FROM jcaaddupuy/0bin

 # Adds custom config in the right place
 ADD settings.py /conf/settings.py

-EXPOSE 8000
-CMD ["zerobin", "--settings-file", "/conf/settings.py"]
 ```

 You can build it / start it in the same way.